Activities you can apply for Nordplus Nordic Languages

 - Stimulate interest in and knowledge and understanding of the languages of the Nordic countries essential to society.

-- Revitalise national minority languages in the Nordic Region for cultural and inclusive purposes.
+- Revitalise national minority languages in the Nordic region for cultural and inclusive purposes.

 Types of supported activities: